 - Remove the cookies from the oven and let them cool for 10 minutes before transferring them to a cooling rack to cool completely.
 Store them in an airtight container at room temperature for up to a week.

-** You can also use a different vegetable oil.
+* You can also use brown sugar. ** You can also use a different vegetable oil.

 Looking for more healthy cookie recipes?
 Try one of these!